jlu5/SupyPlugins/NuWeather/README.md

 ## Location lookup (Geocoding) backends

 * weatherstack provides weather lookup by place name directly, and does not need further configuration.
-* OpenStreetMap, WWIS, and Dark Sky backends use a separate service to translate place names into GPS coordinates, a process known as **geocoding**.
+* OpenStreetMap, WWIS, and Pirate Weather backends use a separate service to translate place names into GPS coordinates, a process known as **geocoding**.

 The default geocoding backend is [OpenStreetMap's Nominatim](https://nominatim.openstreetmap.org/); this can be configured via the `plugins.NuWeather.geocodeBackend` option.